vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 > **_NOTE 2:_** I advise these products based on my personal experience.\
 > I run my network with a CC2652 Zigbee adapter and Zigbee2MQTT.\
-> It can be with other hardware combinations it doesn't run with the same experience.
+> With other hardware combinations it may not run with the same experience.

 ---